 Affordable Care Act and Healthy Lives Innovation "Metals"

-Thomas's recent blog posting of articulating the importance of putting others first and improving our understanding of what others want and need as a better.....
+My most recent blog posting focused of articulating the importance of putting others first and improving our understanding of what others want and need as a better.....

 ...."rule" for developing and implementing more lasting and sustained innovations in helping people and communities become healthier, grabbed my attention.
 The blog post basically boiled down to suggesting and then defining a new "rule", "The Platinum Rule", as a more valuable "metal" and a better symbol or metaphor than "The Golden Rule" for services innovations aimed at improving how people live, eat, work and play.
 And thus would be a more effective way to think about healthy lifestyle services innovation attributes to avoid longer term health issues and to improve their odds of sustained recovery from healthcare innovations, was both novel and interesting.